 Sunlight and the river underneath reflects on to the walls that becomes ceiling, the floors that becomes walls.
 “Wherever you look, you see arches and curves, fibonacci spirals and saddle shapes, but when you look closer you realize that everything is created from straight lines — straight sheets of aluminum, straight boards of wood, an expressive organic sculpture composed of rational repetitive elements.”

 A glass staircase leads down to the museum’s lower level on the northern riverbank.
 The full-height glass wall brings the river below close and enhances the experience of being in the middle of nature.
 The toilets are decorated with art by Tony Oursler.

-With thanks to Kistefos for letting me visit The Twist.
+With thanks to Kistefos for inviting me to visit The Twist.
 More information about the museum here.